kayzhu/kayzhu.github.com/projects/index.md

 initially built during the [Pixel Hack Day](http://pixelhackday.com), and kept on working to improve it.
 This search engine is capable of finding near-duplicates photos (for e.g., watermarked and with text overlay), as well as photos that are similiar.
-Search speed and quality, UI improvements are actively being developed.
+This project is no longer available.

 - - -